dylan-sutton-chavez/simple-perceptron-load-generator/README.md

 | Recall | 99.88% |
 | False positive rate | 98.58% |

-The high false positive rate points to a labeling mismatch between `vector_and_value()` used during training and `_sample()` inside the load generator.
-With a negative bias and very small weights, the net input is almost always positive, causing the model to default to class 1.
+The high false positive rate reveals a stochastic degeneracy: under seed 137, the training process converged to a weight vector with near-zero magnitude and a negative bias, causing the net input `z = w · x + b` to be positive for virtually all inputs and collapsing the model to a constant class-1 predictor.
+This is not a code defect — the learning rule executed correctly.
+The degenerate solution was a product of the random initialization and the geometry of the training sample under that specific seed.
+The load generator was the instrument that made this failure observable at scale: without concurrent inference traffic and structured logging, the collapse would have gone undetected until deployment.

 ### Uncertainty